pulkit-dheer/IntelliOpt-Automated-AWS-Cost-Optimization-Suite/README.md

 ## ❓ FAQ
 1. How does the suite determine if an EC2 instance is underutilized?

     The suite utilizes **AWS CloudWatch** to gather CPU utilization metrics for each running **EC2 instance** over the **past 24 hours.** It computes the average CPU utilization percentage; if this average is below a specified threshold (default set at 10%), the instance is classified as **underutilized.** By proactively stopping these instances, the suite can significantly **reduce operational costs**, potentially saving up to **90% on compute expenses** for instances that are not being fully utilized.
-This strategic approach to cost optimization not only enhances resource efficiency but also ensures that cloud spending aligns more closely with actual usage, maximizing ROI for the user.
+This strategic approach to cost optimization not only enhances resource efficiency but also ensures that cloud spending aligns more closely with actual usage, and **maximizing ROI.**